dra2020/dra-analytics/docs/cli.md

 ### splitting

-This command calculates county- & district-splitting for a counties-by-districts matrix.
+The splitting command calculates county- & district-splitting for a counties-by-districts matrix.

 ``` shell
 ./cli/splitting.js -i testdata/splitting/CxD.json
 ```

+You can direct the output to a file or pipe it into another command for further processing.